MicrosoftDocs/winrt-api/windows.ui.notifications/toastcollectionmanager_removealltoastcollectionsasync_672530661.md

 # Windows.UI.Notifications.ToastCollectionManager.RemoveAllToastCollectionsAsync

 ## -description
-Starts the asynchronous removal of all toast notification groups created by this manager.
+Starts the asynchronous removal of all toast notification groups for the app.

 ## -parameters